Unsicher Vermeidende Bindung - Folgen unsicherer Bindung im Erwachsenenalter

 Self -doubt and distrust: Uncertain ties can also lead to self -doubt and deep distrust of the intentions of a partner.
 People with such attachment patterns could constantly doubt whether they are really loved or whether their partner will run away on the first opportunity.
 These self -doubt can lead to the fact that they are unconsciously looking for evidence of rejection or see a supposed threat to the relationship in any behavior of the partner.

 Avoiding or strengthening conflicts: Uncertain ties could also lead to conflicts and inconsistencies to avoid not to endanger the bond.
 This can cause problems to be swept under the carpet instead of speaking openly and solved them.
 In the long run, however, unspoken problems can lead to alienation and dissatisfaction in the relationship.
-Uncertain ties can also cause partners to suspect negative intentions or motifs in the actions of the other.
+Uncertain ties can also lead to a partner suspecting negative intentions or motifs in the actions of the other.
 Smaller discrepancies may be seen as a sign that the partner is disinterested or unfaithful.
 These negative interpretations often lead to a vicious circle of misunderstandings and accusations that tighten the conflict.

 1. Self -reflection: People with an unsafe bond could benefit from deep self -reflection to understand the causes of their fears and uncertainties.
 The examination of your own past can help to recognize and tackle the roots of these patterns.